oojoseph67/oojoseph67/README.md

 ## `> whoami`

-Backend Engineer with **4+ years** building scalable, production-grade systems across **fintech**, **Web3**, and **real estate**.
-Currently Engineering Lead at **Syarpa**, architecting investment and wealth platforms that handle real money at scale.
+Backend Engineer with **4+ years** building scalable, production-grade systems in TypeScript and NestJS.
+I lead with clean architecture: modular design, strong database foundations, and APIs that teams can reliably build on top of.
+Across fintech, Web3, and real estate, I've taken ownership of full backend lifecycles: migrating legacy codebases, architecting crypto payment gateways, and leading engineering teams from ideation to production.
+Currently Engineering Lead at **Syarpa** and contracted backend developer at **TamPay** and **RapidRocket Studio**.

-I care about clean architecture, reliable APIs, and writing code that other engineers can confidently build on — systems that scale not just in traffic, but in **clarity and maintainability**.

-> *"I love bringing ideas to life."*

 ---